population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 agricultural households were better able to keep working and did better in terms of food security.
 There is no difference in employment or food insecurity for the second lockdown between the two types of households.
-This is likely because of the concurrent drought during and after the second lockdown in Uganda that affected the agricultural households\' employment and food production.
+This is likely because of the concurrent lower than normal rainfall during and after the second lockdown in Uganda that affected the agricultural households\' employment and food production.